By Cat, Feb 2008 (Photo, right, from Wikimedia Commons)

 There is nothing like a fruit crisp as dessert, any time of the year; simply use whatever fruit is in season: apples, pears, peaches, nectarines, berries, or even a combination of these.
 I don’t like my crisp too sweet, as the sweetness takes away from the pleasant tartness of the fruit.

 I love the addition of ginger and pecans to this crisp.
+And I provide notes for a gluten free version.

 Apple-Pear Crisp with Ginger & Pecans